openwashdata/waschoolpiracema/README.md

 The goal of `waschoolpiracema` is to describe the profile of schools from the basic education system in the municipality of Piracema (Minas Gerais, Brazil).
-Moreover, we also aimed to compare the characteristics of schools, with a special concern to WASH, pre- (2020), peri- (2021) and post-COVID-19 pandemic (2022) to evaluate to what extend schools in Piracema made progress in providing WASH since the beginning of the COVID-19 pandemic.
+Moreover, the data compare the characteristics of schools, with a special concern to WASH, pre- (2020), peri- (2021) and post-COVID-19 pandemic (2022) to evaluate to what extend schools in Piracema made progress in providing WASH since the beginning of the COVID-19 pandemic.